Q&A: David Byrne on his festival hit 'American Utopia'

 AP: How have you been getting through the pandemic?

 Byrne: I’ve been learning to cook new dishes.
 Some of them are really successful and some of them are real failures and I go, “I think I gotta eat this anyway.”
+I'm also busy with new projects.
 But there are days where I wake up and I go, “What are we doing?
 Why I am doing anything?”

 AP: The music of “American Utopia” spans much of your life.
 Do you consider it an encapsulation of you as an artist?